American Cigar Factory

 American Cigar Factory, also known as Stone Manufacturing Company, is a historic factory building located at Greenville, South Carolina.

+History

 It was built about 1902, and is a four-story, rectangular brick building with segmental arch openings.

+It was added to the National Register of Historic Places in 1982.

+Characteristics

 It has a low-pitched gable roof with a projecting eave and floors supported by wooden posts.

-It was added to the National Register of Historic Places in 1982.